ChristianCruz117/Game2338-002/GameTesting/GameReview3.md

 of history.
 # Final Thoughts
 Ubisoft has yet again introduced me to another Assassin's Creed game that is captivating and amazing to play.
-The visuals are stunning and that is a lot to say about vasts lands of desert.
+The visuals are stunning and that is a lot to say about vast lands of desert.
 This time you were able to use not only eagle vision but hawk vision.
 The introduction to the hawk, Senu, was perfect because roaming around a map for hours repeatedly can be repetitive and sometimes tiresome.
 Now, you can hunt for resources like weapons and clothing a different way instead of constantly pushing eagle vision.
 The game controls are definitely different from the last couple of games which I was somewhat thrown off by.
 The signature hidden blades are not introduced right away